MaxxtonGroup/microdocs/README.md

 [![Build Status](https://travis-ci.org/MaxxtonGroup/microdocs.svg?branch=master)](https://travis-ci.org/MaxxtonGroup/microdocs)
 # MicroDocs

-MicroDocs is a tool which preserve compatibilities between RestApi's of web services.
-It is designed and proven itself to work well in a Microservice architecture.
+This tool keeps your api documentation in one place organised.
+Multiple project can be stored in groups and you can keep track of different versions.
+MicroDocs uses an extended version of the OpenApi specifications, which adds definitions for dependencies between projects.
+So breaking changes in the REST API between two project can be detected.
+MicroDocs can become a key part in your Continuous Integration/Deployment infrastructure, thanks to the integration with many tools

-Full documentation can be found at [microdocs.io](http://microdocs.io/docs)
+Full documentation can be found at [microdocs.io](http://microdocs.io/documentation)

 ## Features
 * **User interface**